formstamp/formstamp/README.md

 ng-disabled, ng-required.

 ### Attributes
 Multiselect has same attributes as a Chosen.
-Also it has some additional options.

 ### Combo
 Combo provides basic combo behavior.
 It allows to select a value from a predefined list of options or to enter custom value.